-In our series of articles on oily skin, we’ve covered lots of information on the causes of oily skin, caring for oily skin and the products formulated for oily skin that you can use to help manage your oil production.
-Learning how to stop oily skin will help you feel more confident in your own skin.
+In our series of articles on oily skin, we’ve covered lots of information on what causes oily skin, caring for oily skin types and the products formulated for oily skin that you can use to help manage your oil production.
+Learning how to keep oily skin healthy will help you feel more confident in your own skin.

-In this article, we give useful advice on the best skincare for oily skin, with points on everything from how to control your oily skin naturally to how often to wash your skin.
+In this article, we give useful advice on the best skincare for oily skin, with tips on everything from how to control your oily skin naturally to how often to wash and moisturise your skin.

-Getting into the right habits is crucial for reducing oily skin naturally.
+Getting into the right daily skin care habits is crucial for reducing oily skin naturally.
 You could use all the oil free moisturisers in the world, but if you’re caring for your skin in the wrong way, then they won’t be very effective.
 And it all starts with cleansing, as any dermatologist will tell you.

 Washing your face twice a day is essential, whatever your type of skin, be it sensitive skin, dry or oily.
 Oily skin produces a greater amount of oil, but don't be tempted to cleanse your face more than twice a day.
 Having oily skin, you may feel like you need to keep washing or cleansing to get rid of the oil.

 But doing so will indicate to your skin that it needs to keep replenishing the oil that you keep stripping away.
 The skin is clever, and if you’re predisposed to having oily skin, the more you clean away the natural oils, the more your skin will produce more oil to compensate for what it thinks is a deficiency, to avoid dry skin developing.

-So wash in the morning to remove sweat and dirt from overnight and at the end of the day to remove makeup and grime that’s accumulated during the day.
+So, wash in the morning to help remove sweat and dirt from overnight and at the end of the day to remove makeup and grime that’s accumulated during the day.

 Never rub your skin dry too vigorously either, as this will irritate the skin.
 Instead, pat dry with a towel (see the section on exfoliating below to understand why).